 - Bayou La Batre Channel from Bayou La Batre Channel B.C.
 Beacon to the mouth of Bayou La Batre.

-- Dauphin Island Bay, Buchanan Bay, Confederate Pass, British Bay, Columbia Bay, Colon Bay (Colony Cove), Spanish Bay, and Barcelona Bay.
+- Dauphin Island Bay, Buchanan Bay, Confederate Pass, British Bay, Columbia Bay, Colony Bay (Colony Cove), Spanish Bay, and Barcelona Bay.

 SEASONAL BAIT AREAS (Areas open exclusively to the commercial and recreational taking of live saltwater bait when adjacent waters are closed.)